 In our local area, the number of people bedding down on Bournemouth’s streets has gone up by 300 per cent since 2010, when 12 were recorded.
 The 2017 count found 48 rough sleepers, up from 39 last year.

 Is this a true picture of the number of rough sleepers?
-Shockingly, until 2010 only those actually ‘bedded down’ in their sleeping bags were counted, not those people standing or sitting next to them.
-Fortunately the definition has since broadened to include this group, which would account for some of the increase.
+Until 2010 only those actually ‘bedded down’ in their sleeping bags were counted, not those people standing or sitting next to them but the definition has since broadened to include this group, which would account for some of the increase.
 Rough sleeping counts and estimates are described as “single night snapshots of the number of people sleeping rough in local authority areas.” (www.gov.uk).
 The actual number of rough sleepers over the year is, of course, impossible to gauge accurately.

 ‘Hidden & Homeless’

-However accurate, the truth is that rough sleeping figures provide only a snapshot of the issue of homelessness.
+However accurate, the truth is that rough sleeping figures provide only part of the issue of homelessness.
 There are tens of thousands of people across the UK thought to be in a situation where they do not have a safe and secure place to live.

 The facts are staggering.
 According to Government statistics (Gov.uk/dclg), the total number of households in temporary accommodation on 30 June 2017 was 78,180, up 7% on a year earlier, and up 63% on the number recorded on 31 December 2010.

 These figures include households that have been accepted as ‘statutory homeless’ by their local authority, at which point the authority takes responsibility for their housing.

 For a range of reasons, however, many people in difficulty do not qualify for help with housing or they don’t even approach their councils for help.
 Many stay in hostels, squats or B&Bs, in overcrowded accommodation or ‘concealed’ housing, such as on the floors or sofas of friends and family.
 These people are unlikely to be counted in official statistics.